LASA Service Trips

-For over a decade, TCIS has been partnering with the Beulah Home orphanage in Bengaluru, India.
-There are over 70 children ranging from the ages of 4 to 16 living there presently.
-This is a Christian orphanage and students are involved with leading children’s ministries while at the orphanage.
-It includes telling Bible Stories, leading music, performing skits, playing games, and making crafts.
-They may also perform some service project there as well, depending on the current needs (i.e. painting, cleaning, teaching classes etc.)
+For over a decade, TCIS has been partnering with the Beulah Home children's home in Bengaluru, India.
+There are typically more than 70 children ranging from the ages of 4 to 16 living at the home.
+This is a Christian orphanage, and students are involved with leading children’s ministries while at the orphanage.
+It includes telling Bible stories, leading music, performing skits, playing games, and making crafts.
+They may also perform some service projects there as well, depending on the current needs (i.e. painting, cleaning, teaching classes, etc.)

 Chiang Mai, Thailand

-Our longest running trip is that to Chiang Mai, Thailand, and it serves at the Grace Home Orphanage.
+Our longest-running trip is to Chiangmai, Thailand, and it serves at the Grace Home Orphanage.
 Teams prepare Bible lessons, skits, songs, games and crafts for the children.
-In addition, they also spend time on a service project while at the orphanage (in the past they have cleaned, painted, planted trees, and worked on small construction projects).
-They also have the opportunity to visit a mountain village located just north of Chiang Mai.
-Students experience a very different life in Thailand than in Korea, but through getting to know the people they are able to understand and appreciate the way they live.
+In addition, they also spend time on a service project while at the orphanage (in the past, teams have cleaned, painted, planted trees, and worked on small construction projects).
+Teams also have the opportunity to visit a mountain village located just north of Chiangmai.
+Students experience a very different life in Thailand than in Korea, but through getting to know the people, they are able to understand and appreciate the way they live.